lenh0205/AspSample/Features/microservices/overview.md

 # Evolution of Application Design

 ## Monolithic
+* -> every part of a product is part of same service or web application
-* -> design it as a single piece of code encapsulating data storage and access, business logic and user interfaces
+* -> a single piece of code encapsulating data storage and access, business logic and user interfaces

-* => limits when building complex intricate systems since everthing is tangled together, it becomes quickly difficult to maintain evolve and scale such application
+* => difficult to maintain evolve and scale complex intricate application
+* -> source code management in source control
+* -> management nightmare because requiring big team to mantain big application
+* -> code and database deployments and rollback

 * => solution: the **`multi-tier architecture`**

 ## Multi-tier